LouisBarranqueiro/reapop/docs/api.md

 #### Integrate and customize a theme in your project

-Here is the recommended structure:
+##### Recommended structure

 ```
 your_project
 ├── src
 │   └── components
-│       ├── MyNotifications
+│       └── MyNotificationsSystem
-|           ├── index.js
+|           ├── index.js # contains your React Component
-|           ├── theme # contains the source file of a theme or your own theme
+|           └── theme # contains the source file of a theme or your own theme
 |                 ├── index.js
 |                 └── styles
 |                     ├── _mixins.scss